Technigo/project-todos/README.md

 * see a count of pending todos / search resulst (depending on search input empty or not)
 * sort todos by dragging the handle

 I used local storage so the list is not gone when refresing the page.
 For styling, I used styled components and if I had more time, I would have structured them better.
+I also left some tiny things in my CSS that I had trouble to incorporate in my styled components.

 Overall, I am very proud and happy with what I have achieved.
 I wanted an app that I would like to use and I was able to do that.